microsoft/vscode-dev-containers/README.md

 - Manually copy the contents of one of the `containers` sub-folders into your project.
 Copy the `.devcontainer` folder and `.vscode/devContainer.json` into your project and you should be ready to go!

-#### Can I just reuse an existing Docker configuration?
+### Can I just reuse an existing Docker configuration?

-Absolutley!
+Absolutely!
 If you want to use an existing Dockerfile as a starting point, run **Remote-Docker: Create Container Configuraton File...** from the command pallette (Cmd/Ctrl+Shift+P).
 You'll be prompted to select a Dockerfile or you can opt to use a base image instead.

 ##### About `.vscode/devContainer.json`